Full-time MBA Student Experience

 Living in Tucson

-If you love sunshine, ideal weather and a city that's neither too big nor too small, the Eller College offers a location that's hard to beat.
+If you love sunshine, ideal weather and a city that's neither too big nor too small, Tucson offers a location that's hard to beat.
 The College is situated in the heart of Tucson, Arizona, with a metro population near one million people.

-Strong public and private partnerships between state and local governments, the University of Arizona and an activist business community have built a foundation for economic development and entrepreneurship in Tucson over the last decade.
+Strong public and private partnerships between state and local governments, the University of Arizona and a vibrant business community have built a foundation for economic development and entrepreneurship in Tucson over the last decade.
 Tucson’s high-tech sector has attracted more than 1,200 high-tech companies to the city and has contributed significantly to Tucson’s strong and growing economy.

 Cultural and Recreational Activities

-Whether it’s catching an exciting Pac-12 match-up in basketball, football or softball, hiking through the beautiful Santa Catalina Mountains or enjoying a performance at the UA Centennial Hall or the Repertory Theater, there is never a shortage of cultural and recreational activities in the “Old Pueblo.”
+Whether it’s catching an exciting match-up in basketball, football, softball or hiking through the beautiful Santa Catalina Mountains or enjoying a performance at the UA Centennial Hall, there is never a shortage of cultural and recreational activities.
 The only thing you will be short of is time to take it all in!

 Your Future is Calling